Lloydminster: Climate

 Lloydminster experiences a humid continental climate (Köppen climate classification Dfb), which approaches a subarctic climate (Köppen Dfc) due to May and September being only marginally above 10 C. Winters are long, cold and dry, while summers are short, warm and moderately wet.
 Year-round precipitation is fairly low, with an average of 408 mm, whilst the dry winters restrict snowfall to 98 cm.

+The coldest temperature ever recorded was -50.0 C on 13 January 1911.
 The highest temperature ever recorded in Lloydminster was 38.1 C on 12 July 2002.
-The coldest temperature ever recorded was -50.0 C on 13 January 1911.
+The record high daily minimum was 21.0 C recorded July 10, 2001.
+The record highest dew point was 22.4 C recorded July 28, 1987.
+The most humid month was July 2012 with an average dew point of 14.1 C. The warmest month was July 2007 with an average mean temperature of 20.6 C.